wdvorkin/academic-kickstart/content/publication/BBLM_Covid_2020/index.md

 publication: ""
 publication_short: ""

 abstract: "In response to the COVID-19 pandemic, large parts of the economy have been locked down and, as a result, households' income risk has risen sharply.
 At the same time, policy makers have put forward the largest stimulus package in history.
-In the U.S., it amounts to $2 trillion, a quarter of which are transfers to households.
-To the extent that these transfers are conditional on being unemployed, they mitigate income risk and the adverse impact of the lockdown ex ante.
-Unconditional transfers, in contrast, stabilize income ex post only.
-The conditional and unconditional transfer component of the Coronavirus stimulus package are of equal size.
-We quantify their effect in an estimated HANK model.
-For unconditional transfers, the multiplier ranges between 0.1 and 0.5, for conditional transfers between 1 and 2.
-The actual transfers of the stimulus reduce the output loss due to the lockdown by about 50 percent."
+In the U.S., it amounts to $2 trillion, a quarter of which is earmarked for transfer payments to households.
+To the extent that such transfers are conditional on recipients being unemployed, they mitigate income risk and the adverse impact of the lockdown ex ante.
+Unconditional transfers, in contrast, stabilize income ex post.
+We simulate the effects of a lockdown in a medium-scale HANK model and quantify the impact of transfers.
+For the short run, we find large differences in the transfer multiplier: it is 0.25 for unconditional transfers and 1.5 for conditional transfers.
+Overall, we find that the transfers reduce the output loss due to the pandemic by up to 5 percentage points."

 # Summary.
 An optional shortened abstract.
 summary: ""